 - Failure to properly diagnose a serious medical condition

 - Failure to properly treat a serious medical condition

-- Untimely diagnosis of a serious medical condition
+- Failure to promptly diagnose or treat a serious medical condition

-- Failure to obtain proper informed consent for a medical procedure
+- Failure to obtain informed consent for a medical procedure

-- Misinterpretation of a diagnostic test such as an x-ray, CT scan or MRI
+- Failure to accurately interpret a diagnostic test such as an X-ray, CT scan, or MRI

 - Permanent physical disability or disfigurement